-Our study clearly illustrated that earthworm communities in grasslands were affected by the three environmental filters considered: soil properties, grassland management and landscape diversity.
-Soil properties was the main environmental filter controlling earthworm communities.
-However, we also highlighted important effects of grassland management, for instance a strong decrease in abundance of earthworms with increasing livestock unit.
-We observed various effects of landscape diversity, such as a surprising overall decrease of earthworm abundance or a higher epi-anecic richness in diverse landscapes.
-Therefore, our findings demonstrated conjoint effects of various environmental filters as drivers of earthworm communities.
-Taken together, our results suggest a strong context dependency in the assembly rules of earthworm communities, despite the fact that these communities are well known to be ubiquitous and resilient.
+The earthworm communities in grasslands of our study were clearly affected by the three environmental filters considered: soil properties, grassland management, and landscape diversity.
+Soil properties were the main environmental filter that controls earthworm communities.
+However, we also highlighted the important effect of grassland management, for instance, a strong decrease in the abundance of earthworms with the increase in the livestock unit.
+We observed various effects of landscape diversity, such as a surprising overall decrease in the earthworm abundance or a higher epi-anecic richness in diverse landscapes.
+Therefore, our findings demonstrated the conjoint effects of various environmental filters as drivers of earthworm communities.
+Overall, our results suggest a strong context dependency in the assembly rules of earthworm communities, despite the fact that these communities are well known to be ubiquitous and resilient.